stormpath/stormpath-framework-spec/configuration.md

 ## Overview

-The framework integration has a set of configuration options that are specific to web applications, this configuration extends the [base configuration for the underlying SDK](https://github.com/stormpath/stormpath-sdk-spec/blob/master/specifications/config.md).
+The framework integration has a set of configuration options that are specific to web applications, this configuration extends the [base configuration loaded by the underlying SDK](https://github.com/stormpath/stormpath-sdk-spec/blob/master/specifications/config.md).

 The entire framework configuration reference can be found in the